Spomky-Labs/otphp/doc/Use.md

 All OTP objects need at least the following parameters to be set:
 * The label: for example the name of the owner, an email address
 * The secret: a base32 encoded secret.
-See [this page](Secret.md) to generate such secret
 * The number of digits: we recommend to use at least 6 digits (default value).
 More than 10 may be difficult to use by the owner
 * The digest: Sha-2 algorithms are recommended (default is `sha1`).